PlayPrism/PlayPrismWebApp/README.md

-# web
-Repo for serve API and client part of application with Angular.
+Repo for API service on ASP.NET 6 and client part of the application on Angular 15.